2007-2011 Chevrolet Silverado 1500 Crew Cab

 2007 Chevrolet Silverado 1500 Crew Cab (Crutchfield Research Photo)

-The 2007 "Classic" models looked a lot like this truck.
+The 2007 "Classic" models have a distinctive face.
 (Crutchfield Research Photo)

 Pickups aren’t just about hauling what’s in the bed or on the hitch anymore; they now feature interior touches that rival some luxury cars.
 The audio/video equipment in this new breed of pickup truck is no exception, and Chevrolet made sure to equip the new-for-2007 Silverado 1500 Crew Cab with some top notch features.